rngoodman/ShortSeeker/README.md

 ### Output

-This will write lots of text throughout but it should take your fastq files all the way from `.fastq.gz` through to assembled `fasta` file and a `html` report.
+This pipeline will write lots of text throughout, during this time it will take your `fastq` files all the way from `.fastq.gz` through to assembled `fasta` file and a `html` report containing assembly statistics, MLST sequence types and acquired AMR genes.

 # Third party software